 - Request a CAS

-As Term 1 teaching will be delivered wholly online, we do not anticipate students to arrive in London before January 2021.
-We expect to start accepting CAS requests from November 2020, exact dates and deadlines will be published here closer to the time.
+As Term 1 teaching will be delivered mostly online, the majority of students do not need to arrive in London before January 2021.

 Please read the CAS Guidance to confirm what supporting documentation you need to include.

 The CAS request form must be completed using Adobe Acrobat Reader and not with another application.

 You should return the CAS request form with any additional supporting documentation to firstname.lastname@example.org.
 LSHTM will then assess your eligibility for a CAS, making sure you have documentation which meets the Home Office Tier 4 visa requirements.
 For further guidance about these requirements, please refer to the sections on finances and supporting documentation.

 Once we have confirmed you are eligible for a CAS, you will receive your CAS statement by email.

 - Top tips when preparing your financial evidence